 While all this real estate development activity is certainly gratifying for the Chicago life science community, as this kind of biotech village or mall hasn’t really existed before in Chicago as it does in other cities such as Boston, the soul and life of Searle was only, in part, in its buildings and infrastructure.

-of Searle is still very much alive in the Chicago community even though its former employees are scattered around the area in companies such as Baxter, Takeda, Abbott Labs, TAP Pharmaceuticals, Hospira, Astellas, and American Pharmaceutical Partners.
+But the spirit of Searle is still very much alive in the Chicago community even though its former employees are scattered around the area in companies such as Baxter, Takeda, Abbott Labs, TAP Pharmaceuticals, Hospira, Astellas, and American Pharmaceutical Partners.

 This spirit was evidenced in the actions of the totally volunteer Searle Alum group, which organized its fourth annual holiday party last week at the former Searle Parkway campus, now the new Illinois Science & Technology Park.